farahdahir/SpaceX_Falcon9/README.md

 # **Space X  Falcon 9 First Stage Landing Prediction**
 # Overview
-The goal of this project was to analyze and predict the successful landing of the Falcon 9 first stage.
-This project utilized data from the SpaceX API to provide valuable insights into the factors influencing rocket landing success.
-Multiple classification models were built, including, Logistic Regression, Support Vector Machine, K-Nearest Neighbors and Decision Trees which emerged as the top-performing algorithm, achieving an accuracy of 94.44% after hyperparameter tuning.
+The goal of this project was to analyze and predict the successful `landing of the Falcon 9 first stage`.
+This project utilized data from the `SpaceX API` to provide valuable insights into the factors influencing rocket landing success.
+Multiple classification models were built, including, Logistic Regression, Support Vector Machine, K-Nearest Neighbors and Decision Trees which emerged as the top-performing algorithm, achieving an accuracy of `94.44%` after hyperparameter tuning.

 and develop a predictive model for future launches.